Procedural Abortion (Surgical Abortion)

 - You will be asked if you would like medication to help you relax during the procedure and to help with mild pain.
 This medication will not put you to sleep for the procedure.

 - You must have a responsible adult take you home by car.
 You will not be allowed to walk home, drive yourself home, or take a bus or taxi.
-You should also have someone stay with you at home and care for you for 24 hours (1 day).

-Can I get a procedural abortion?
+Can I have a procedural abortion?

 What happens during a procedural abortion?